Samuel Oschin Air and Space Center

 The centerpiece of the project will be Space Shuttle Endeavour, an awe-inspiring sight, towering 200 feet tall in vertical, “ready for launch” configuration.
 It will be the only place in the world to see a complete Space Shuttle system with authentic flight hardware, including the Endeavour orbiter vehicle mated to real solid rocket boosters and its external fuel tank.

-Other exhibits include the SPACEHAB, flown Mercury, Gemini, and Apollo capsules, a SpaceX Dragon capsule, a theater in the front portion of a 747 airplane, plus 30 major artifacts and more than 120 other artifacts to immerse visitors in the real scientific tools that help us explore “to infinity and beyond.”
+There are over 100 new exhibit experiences including interactives, the SPACEHAB, flown Mercury, Gemini, and Apollo capsules, a SpaceX Dragon capsule, a theater in the front portion of a 747 airplane, plus 30 major artifacts and more than 120 other artifacts to immerse visitors in the real scientific tools that help us explore “to infinity and beyond.”

 Services